ALearningCurve/NLPP/README.md

 	django[argon2]		(Better hashing)
 	django-braces           (Better Template Tagging)
-	django-bootstrap4       (Better Styling of Built in Django Forms misaka                  (Allows for easier HTML storage in the database) django-debug-toolbar    (Easier to debug)
+	django-bootstrap4       (Better Styling of Built in Django Forms misaka                  (Allows for easier HTML storage in the database [such as markdown to html]) django-debug-toolbar    (Easier to debug)
-	djangorestframework	(Allows for us to make a custom api) request			(Allows to send an http request from python app) django-clear-cache	(Quickly clears the session without needing settings.py path to be set]
+	djangorestframework	(Allows for us to make a custom api) requests		(Allows to send an http request from python app [used for APIs]) django-clear-cache	(Quickly clears the session without needing settings.py path to be set] django-bleach 		(Escape HTML, regulate parameters, regulate styles, regulate protocols, etc.)

  # Quickstart
  To run the server, navigate into the same level as manage.py and type in the commandline python manage.py runserver